thomas-lack/weirdbird-cms/README.md

 This is a little side project to create an intuitive and simple to use cms.
 Feel free to use it for your own needs if you like.

-Target audience are single-purpose sites like blogs and the like..
+Target audience are single-purpose sites like blogs and the like.

 ## Documentation

 ### Some of the features:

-* using the current version of [Kohana](http://kohanaframework.org/) as PHP backend
+* using the current version of [KOSeven](https://koseven.dev) as PHP backend
 * on the client side [Sencha Ext JS](http://www.sencha.com/products/extjs/#overview) is jused
 * templating system, configurable in a single xml file
 * 2 templates included with one sporting a nice support of twitter bootstrap right out of the box